jtmp146/n_body_code/readme.rst

 Welcome

-This is my readme file for a simulation of the motion of n massive bodies under Newtonian gravity.
+This is James Mackenzie Page's readme file for a simulation of the motion of n massive bodies under Newtonian gravity.